-The first change is that there should no longer be such a word as “workforce”.
+The first change is that there should no longer be such a word as “workforce.”

-Maybe some individuals have unreasonable expectations, but most of them expect respect and fair treatment and that is not unreasonable.
-Companies must be open to employ diverse individuals, often immigrants and treat them well.
+Maybe some individuals have unreasonable expectations, but most of them expect respect and fair treatment, which is not unreasonable.
+Companies must be open to employ diverse individuals, often immigrants, and treat them well, with respect and dignity.
 New employees will no longer put up with what was happening a generation ago.

 We expect further changes – robotization and automation eliminating the most unwanted and exhausting jobs – both on the factory floor as in the office.

 We will expand this section soon.
 We will put a chapter about the education in general, how the system designed in nineteenth century burns young people out, demotivates them, sucks the energy out of them.
 Does not develop creativity and understanding skills, but tries to turn them into an outdated Wikipedia while kIn general the system designed in the nineteenth century (or earlier) burns out young people, demotivates, sucks the life energy out of them.
 It rarely not develops creativity and understanding skills, but tries to turn them into an outdated Encyclopedia while killing their curiosity and passion.
 This is well presented by Ken Robinson in “Creative Schools” and his other works and talks.
 We could not put it any better We fully agree with his views on the importance of creativity in education.